mariavalentina27/training-futureup-java/README.md

 # 2. How to start

 1. After you installed everything clone this project and open IntelliJ IDEA.
 If prompted with a `Trust and Open Project` alert, click `Trust Project`
-2. Switch the branch to iteration/3
+2. Switch the branch to `iteration/3`
-3. In IntelliJ go to project structure (File -> Project Structure).
+3. In IntelliJ go to project structure (`File` -> `Project Structure`).
-4. In the project tab -> Project SDK select JDK 11.
-If it is not in the list, press on Add -> SDK... and select the path where you installed JDK 11.
-Should be a folder that contains "bin", "lib" and other folders.
+4. In the project tab -> `Project SDK` select `JDK 11`.
+If it is not in the list, press on `Add` -> `SDK...` and select the path where you installed JDK 11.
+Should be a folder that contains `bin`, `lib` and other folders.
-5. After choosing JDK 11, wait for the application to get indexed.
+5. After choosing `JDK 11`, wait for the application to get indexed.
 6. Right-click the `pom.xml` file and click `Add as Maven project` **OR** click `Load Maven Project` in the floating window in the bottom right.
 7. Right-click the `FutureUpApplication` file in the `Project` pane and click `Run 'FutureUp..`.
-After this the cofiguration should appear in the top right of the IDE.
+After this the configuration should appear in the top right of the IDE.

 # 3. Database configuration

-We offer two configuration options for the database engine: H2 is lightweight and easy to set up while PosgtreSQL is more powerful but a also a bit more complicated.
+We offer two configuration options for the database engine: H2 is lightweight and easy to set up while PostgresSQL is more powerful but a also a bit more complicated.
 For the scope of this project both options are perfectly fine but we decided to offer both of the options for the sake of diversity.

 ## 3.1 For H2 database